GET INTO STUNTS (UPDATED 2021)

 A bit of personal advice- don't do "networking" by being fake and using people.
 Help others out for no reason other than it being a nice thing to do, and expect nothing in return.
 Being a good person will get you much further than acting fake to get people to like you and using others to get ahead.
 Remember that there are other people trying to make it out here too, and they deserve a shot as much as you do.
 The world doesn't revolve around you.

 Stunt Contact is an online subscription that releases a list of pending and active US productions along with their location and contact information every two months.
 You can go in on a subscription alone or find someone to share it with and split the cost.

 Hustling is the most ridiculous thing.
-The first time I was told about it, I deadass thought it was a joke that someone was playing on me.
-Alas, hustling is very real, and very necessary in the stunt world.
-The act of "hustling" is when you show up to a set or production office (often unannounced) to get in contact with the stunt coordinator to introduce yourself and give them your resume.
+The first time I was told about it, I deadass thought someone was playing a joke on me.
+Alas, hustling is very real.
+The act of "hustling" is when you show up to a set or production office (generally unannounced) to get in contact with the stunt coordinator to introduce yourself and give them your resume.
 Wild right?!
 This is not a career for the introvert, guys.
 I don't have any experience hustling as of yet, so I'm just going to tell you what I was told.

 How do you know where to go and when?
 Networking, people.
 When stunt performers go hustling, they often know someone on the set or were told about it by someone they know outside of the set.
 You could just show up to a set that you learned about on the Stunt Contact listing, but obviously having a mutual associate with at least one person involved in the production will drastically improve your chances of success.
 Ideally, you know someone that is working or has worked with the stunt coordinator that you are looking for.